snb71e/NN-CNN-only-python/README.md

 # 3-layer Neural Network for Classification (From Scratch)
 This repository contains the implementation of a 3-layer Neural Network (NN) for classification, built entirely from scratch using only Python and standard scientific computing libraries like Numpy.
+(Also, There are Pytorch implementation.)

 <p align="center">